ljdursi/dursi-blog/_posts/2019-01-19-what-are-national-research-computing-platforms-for-now.md

 : Many hardware needs are readily outsourceable, whether to commerical entities or by &ldquo;buying in&rdquo; with other academic R&D computing partners.
 However, some resources will likely stay in-house.
-The way to choose is to ensure that every choice to own rapidly-depreciating, expensive-to-operate equipment is directly supporting the mission of excellent research support and research skills development.
-In house equipment should be significantly better at that mission than what can be procured from elsewhere.
+The way to choose is to ensure that every decision to own rapidly-depreciating, expensive-to-operate equipment directly supports the mission of excellent research support and research skills development.
+In-house equipment should be significantly better at that mission than what can be procured from elsewhere.
 That may mean making cutting-edge infrastructure that is in itself publication worthy, or buying still-prototype